Shao Siming: Ritual

+China has two systems of sacrificial rituals: one is a public sacrificial ceremony performed by monarchs and feudal lords to pray for the well-being of the people and the nation; the other is a private sacrificial ceremony performed by their own families.
+Within these systems, different ranks and social classes had regulations governing the deities worshipped, the scale of the sacrifices, and the offerings.
+The specific offerings also varied according to the local agricultural products and livestock of the territory or state.
+Shao Siming and Da Siming belong to the list of gods worshipped by monarchs and feudal lords.

 The worship of Shao Siming was intrinsically linked to the legitimacy and continuity of political power.
 When a new monarch ascended the throne, the sacrificial ceremony necessarily included rites for Shao Siming, seeking blessings for the new ruler's longevity and prosperity, thereby enabling him to effectively govern the nation.
 In a complementary fashion, the sacrificial ceremony following the death of a monarch required rites for Da Siming, appealing for the nation's continued longevity and prosperity, and ensuring the seamless continuation of the throne under the Eternal Mandate of Heaven (天命).

 This ritual framework extended to the Zhuhou (諸侯, China's feudal lords) as well.
-The inauguration of a new lord demanded sacrifices to Shao Siming, while his passing necessitated sacrifices to Da Siming.
+The inauguration of a new lord demanded sacrifices to Shao Siming, while lord passing necessitated sacrifices to Da Siming.

+According to the system prior to the Han dynasty, commoners were restricted to worshipping ancestors and household deities (such as the Kitchen God), whereas deities like Da Siming and Shao Siming were worshipped exclusively by the nobility.

 Regional scope

-Shao Siming and Da Siming are considered high-ranking deities, and their worship had already spread throughout the entire Chinese region during the Spring and Autumn and Warring States periods.
+Shao Siming and Da Siming are considered high-ranking deities.
+They were already worshipped in the ancient Tang and Yu period (唐虞時代, circa 21st century BCE to 20th century BCE), ruled by Yao (堯) and Shun (舜), and were initially regarded as gods in charge of sacrificial rites. and their worship had already spread throughout the entire Chinese region during the Spring and Autumn and Warring States periods (春秋戰國時期, c.
+770-221 BC), and they were regarded as gods who controlled destiny.